Niko-Group/paper_writing_info/README.md

 - Keep the sentences (paragraphs) short (brief) and concise
 - Use simple language
 - Tell a nice story
-- Highlight the important results
+- Highlight the important results, offer an in-depth and convincing analysis
-- CONVINCE the reviewers that your paper presents a useful contribution for the NLP community!
+- CONVINCE the reviewers that your paper presents a useful/important contribution for the NLP community!

 ## Structuring your Paper